artemiuss/DBs_performance_benchmarking/README.md

 ## Conclusions

+- Data insertion: MongoDB outperforms PostgreSQL for a small number of concurrent connections, but PostgreSQL becomes faster as the number of concurrent connections grows

+- In all tests MySQL is significantly inferior in performance to its rivals
 - Creating an index for JSON in PostgreSQL and MySQL significantly improves both read speed and performance of update operations

 ## Clean-Up